json-api/json-api/_format/1.1/index.md

 ##### <a href="#crud-updating-relationship-responses-200" id="crud-updating-relationship-responses-200" class="headerlink"></a> 200 OK

-If a server accepts an update but also changes the targeted relationship(s) in other ways than those specified by the request, it **MUST** return a `200 OK` response and a document that includes the updated relationship(s) in its primary data.
+If a server accepts an update but also changes the targeted relationship in other ways than those specified by the request, it **MUST** return a `200 OK` response and a document that includes the updated relationship data as its primary data.

-A server **MAY** return a `200 OK` response with a document that contains no primary data if an update is successful and the server does not change the targeted relationship(s) in ways other than those specified by the request.
+A server **MAY** return a `200 OK` response with a document that contains no primary data if an update is successful and the server does not change the targeted relationship in ways other than those specified by the request.
 Other top-level members, such as [meta], could be included in the response document.

 ##### <a href="#crud-updating-relationship-responses-202" id="crud-updating-relationship-responses-202" class="headerlink"></a> 202 Accepted